-Students attend two-year Technical Programs at BTC Monday through Friday in either the morning (9:35-11:47 a.m.) or afternoon (12:09-2:21 p.m.) session.
-Most students attending these programs are entering their junior year in high school.
+Students attend the one-year Technical Program at BTC Monday through Friday for half of their academic day.
+Students may attend BTC in the morning (9:35-11:47 am) or in the afternoon (12:09-2:21 pm) depending upon what works best with their schedule at their sending school.
+There is no difference in the program if the student participates in either their junior or senior year.

-A two-year technical program is a viable option for Flexible Pathways to HS graduation:
+A one-year technical program is a viable option for Flexible Pathways to HS graduation

-- As a career-pathway focused opportunity for students to navigate through personalized learning plan goals. - As a means to incorporate evidence of proficiency outside the traditional high school classroom environment. - As a means to provide evidence to support proficiency-based graduation requirements. - As an opportunity to participate in work-based learning experiences, earn certifications, and earn Dual Enrollment credits during high school.
+- As a career-pathway focused opportunity for students to navigate through personalized learning plan goals. - As a means to incorporate evidence of proficiency outside the traditional high school classroom environment. - As a means to provide evidence to support proficiency-based graduation requirements. - As an opportunity to earn certifications and earn Dual Enrollment credits during high school.